bertt/spatialite_sample/README.md

     }
 ```

-Not: On Windows the test should work, on other platforms install dependency:
+Note: On Windows the test should work, on other platforms install dependency:

 ```
 # Debian/Ubuntu